Last Updated on

 I generally don’t like giving up on books once I start reading them.
 As a rule I only do so if I decide they are not worth reading, in which case I don’t feel bad about jumping ship.
 But it’s harder to explain what happens in other cases, when I think the book is worth reading but for one reason or another I just don’t continue.
 An example of this is Hilary Mantel’s novel about Thomas Cromwell, Wolf Hall.
 I got half-way through this several years ago and then started reading something else, though I can’t remember what.
 I always meant to go back to Wolf Hall but never did, and now probably never will.

 A more humiliating kind of failure is giving up owing to a book’s sheer impenetrability.
 This happened to me in 2012, when I bought Terrence Deacon’s Incomplete Nature.
 I’d read his previous book, The Symbolic Species, which still seems to me to be one of the most impressive accounts of the biology of language that I’ve come across, so I started the new book with enthusiasm.
-As I’ve described previously, I quickly found myself completely bogged down, though I was somewhat relieved to learn that the philosopher Colin McGinn found it all but unreadable.
+I quickly found myself completely bogged down, though I was somewhat relieved to learn that the philosopher Colin McGinn found it all but unreadable.
 (I’ve recently discovered that another philosopher, the late Jerry Coyne, had a similar experience.)
 I still haven’t given up completely and hope to come hack to it at some point in the future.

 In the most recent case of giving up I can’t claim that excuse.
 I’m currently reading, or not reading, two books by Raymond Tallis, The Black Mirror and Of Time and Lamentation.
 Both are about time and mortality, which are themes that I think a lot about.
 They are written from a humanist standpoint that I find congenial.
 On the face of it, Tallis is exactly the kind of writer I’m looking for.
 His books have received widespread respect and praise from reviewers and I can understand why.
 So why am I thinking of giving up?